Alexandra Vieira

-Maria Alexandra Nogueira Vieira (born 29 September 1966) is a teacher and politician.
-She was a member Member of the Assembly of the Republic of Portugal from 2019 to 2022.
+Maria Alexandra Nogueira Vieira (/pt-PT/; born 29 September 1966) is a teacher and politician.
+She was a member of the Member of the Assembly of the Republic of Portugal from 2019 to 2022.
+Vieira is a member of the Left Bloc party.

 Biography

-Alexandra Vieira was born on 28 September 1966.
-She graduated from the University of Minho in Braga, Portugal, with a bachelor's degree in history, and master's degree in the sociology of education and educational policies.
-She works as a history teacher in Braga, and is a leader of the Union of the Teachers of the North.
+Maria Alexandra Nogueira Vieira was born on 29 September 1966.
+She graduated from the University of Minho in Braga, Portugal, with a bachelor's degree in history, and a master's degree in sociology of education and educational policies.
+She works as a history teacher in Braga.
+From 2017 to 2024, she has been the leader of the Union of the Teachers of the North.

-Vieira belongs to the Left Bloc, and its national and regional management.
-From 2017 to 2019, she was a member of the Braga City Council.
-From 25 October 2019 to 28 March 2022, she was a member of the Assembly of the Republic of Portugal.
+Vieira belongs to the Left Bloc party, and its national and regional boards of directors.
+From 2017 to 2021, she was a member of the Braga City Council.
+From 25 October 2019 to 28 March 2022, she was a member of the Assembly of the Republic of Portugal, representing the constituency of Braga.
+She belonged to the Foreign Affairs Committee, the Youth and Sports Committee, and the Culture and Communications Committee.

-In 2021 she unsuccessfully run for office of a member of the Braga City Council.
+In 2021 and 2025, she unsuccessfully ran for the seat in the Braga City Council.
+In the 2021 election, she was simultaneously placed first on the Left Bloc electoral list, making her a candidate for the office of the mayor of Braga.
+In 2024, she unsuccessfully ran for a seat in the Assembly of the Republic from the constituency of Braga.